RICE chart

 An ICE table or RICE box or RICE chart is a tabular system of keeping track of changing concentrations in an equilibrium reaction.
+This includes vaporization, pH, and solvation.
 ICE stands for initial, change, equilibrium.
 It is used in chemistry to keep track of the changes in amount of substance of the reactants and also organize a set of conditions that one wants to solve with.
 Some sources refer to a RICE table (or box or chart) where the added R stands for the reaction to which the table refers.
 Others simply call it a concentration table (for the acid–base equilibrium).

 Example

-To illustrate the processes, consider the case of dissolving a weak acid, HA, in water.
+To illustrate the processes, we consider the case of dissolving a weak acid, HA, in water.
 The pH can be calculated using an ICE table.
-Note that in this example, we are assuming that the acid is not very weak, and that the concentration is not very dilute, so that the concentration of [OH^{−}] ions can be neglected.
+In this example, the acid is assumed to not be very weak, and that the concentration is not very dilute, so that the concentration of [OH^{−}] ions can be neglected.
 This is equivalent to the assumption that the final pH will be below about 6 or so.
-See pH calculations for more details.
+More details can be seen at pH calculations.

-First write down the equilibrium expression.
+First, the equilibrium expression is written down.